AleksandarFaraj/blocksite/REGEX_intro.md

 ### Character class [ ]
 Character class is just set of characters.
-It writes inside square braces.
+They are placed inside square braces.
 You can set up the range of characters, using dash sign.
 1. __[a-z]{2}__ means two lowercase latin characters.
 2. __[a-zA-Z]{2,7}__ means __from 2 to 7 latin characters__.
 Case does not matter.
 3. __[a-zA-Z0-9]+__ means __at least one latin character or number__.
 It matches hektr911
 4. __[a-zA-Z0-9\-]+__ means __at least one latin character or number or dash sign__.
 It matches hektr-911
-Yes, dash is special sign, but only when it stays inside square bracets.
+Yes, dash is a special sign, but only when it stays inside square bracets.

 ### Slash and backslash
-Omit http:// or https:// in your regex, because / is a special sign and has to be backslashed, like this __http(s)?:\\ / \\ /__
+You can also use http:// or https:// in your regex, but it's not recommended.
+/ is a special sign and has to be backslashed, like this __http(s)?:\\ / \\ /__
+As you can see, it looks confusing.
-So, instead of __http(s)?:\\ / \\ /fb\\.com\ /__ write just __fb\\.com__
+So, instead of __http(s)?:\\ / \\ /fb\\.com\ /__ use just __fb\\.com__

 It also has one advantage.
 The latter one will match any url with hostname, containig fb.com(for example m.fb.com).
-But the first one matches only fb.com(because you are restricted conditions and nothing else can appear between https:// and fb.com)
+But the first one matches only fb.com(because you've restricted conditions and nothing can appear between https:// and fb.com)
 So, don't use protocol names, only hostnames.